If you got here via a site search, click Expand All before doing a ctrl-f search.

 Yes.
 You can leave the SOL at any point in your studies and for any reason, freely and without prejudice.
 You do not have to state your reasons for leaving.
 We will not try to stop you from leaving us, neither will we hang on to you in any way, since we recognize that each individual has his or her own path to follow.
 Should you find that our particular school is not what you are looking for, we will be happy to recommend other schools if you so wish.

-How long will it take me to complete the First Degree course?
+How long will it take me to complete SOL training?

-This means that if you work every day without taking any time off, either course will take you just over four years to complete.
+We offer several courses.
+For our core training, if you work every day without taking any time off, our courses will take you just over four years to complete.
 However, given things like holidays and vacations, the odd flu or cold, pregnancy etc, a more realistic time-frame is five years.

 What?
 Four or five years?